-Obviously, every $\sigma$ -algebra is also a set algebra, but the converse is not true.
-Indeed, although the set algebra is closed under finite unions and intersections, it need not be closed under countable unions and intersections.
+Obviously, every σ -algebra is also a set algebra, but the converse is not true.
+Indeed, although the set algebra is stable under finite unions and intersections, it need not be stable under countable unions and intersections.
 Here is an example.